Keeping Our Heart Patients Safe

 Q. Can I bring someone with me on the day of my procedure?

-A. We encourage you to come on your own if you can.
+A. Your care team can give you more information about whether someone can come with you.
 In the event a patient needs a family member or escort for physical, medical or another necessary reason, we will make every effort to accommodate them.
 Escorts will be evaluated for symptoms of COVID-19 upon arrival at the hospital and will be required to wear a surgical mask or face covering at all times.
 If the escort has any symptoms or has had a recent diagnosis of COVID-19, the person will not be allowed to enter the medical center.
+View our current visitor policies to learn more.

 Q. Could I schedule a virtual visit if I have additional questions?